Harshvardhan300/weatherApp/README.md

-Weather App
+# Weather App

-This is my first webdev project
+This is my first webdev project.

-I have build a weather app using react and weather api
+I have build a weather app using react and weather api.